Survive When Everything Goes Wrong: Flood of Fear

-Imagine, you’re out in the woods, the birds are chirping, the trail is level and easy, the sun is playing hide-and-seek with gentle clouds, the temperature is just right for pushing yourself hard.
-The rain starts gently at first, then it begins to slam down.
-Drops the size of shotgun shells slam through the canopy, soaking your tee faster than you can run for shelter.
-You barely have time to think, “Flash flood!” before you’re washed away down a side canyon.
+Imagine, you’re out in the woods, the birds are chirping, the trail is level and easy, the sun is playing hide-and-seek with gentle clouds and the temperature is just right.
+A great day all around.
+Then the rain starts to fall, gently at first, but soon is cascading down in sheets!
+Drops the size of shotgun shells shoot down through the canopy, leaving you drenched before you can reach cover.
+You barely have time to think, “flash flood!” before you’re washed away down the canyon.
 Good luck, you’re gonna need it.

 Sound crazy?
 Well, not really.
-Just last year, a single flash flood took almost two dozen lives in Utah, and Arizona.
+Just a handful of years ago, a flash flood took almost two dozen lives in Utah, and Arizona.
 If you survive the initial burst, then you might find yourself stranded or lost, or worse.
-For the sake of this article, I’m going to assume you’re smart and prepared with our Adventure Day Pack.
+For the sake of this article, I’m going to assume you’re smart and prepared with an Adventure Day Pack.

 In a flash flood, your first goal is to make sure you can stay afloat in spite of the turbulence.
 Step one, get your shoes off, they will fill with water and drag you down.
 If you can save the laces, that’s ideal, but don’t spend more than a few seconds working on it.
 Turn your body so that your feet are pointed in the direction of flow, that way you can navigate slightly and protect your head from impacts.
 Don’t try to swim too hard against the flow to avoid exhausting yourself too quickly.
 If you find a footing above the water level, do not leave it for any reason, no matter how precarious.
 The fast moving water can rip you off your feet at even just a couple of inches depth.